Base Layout Strategy

 Your base will, at some point, be raided by angry aliens looking for revenge for all those UFO's you've taken out.
 Unlike most places you'll have to fight, you have control over the layout of your base, so design it wisely.

 The key point for base defensibility is to minimize the number of points of entry.
-Aliens usually come down into your base through hangars and the access lift (although they can emerge on other locations - see the last comment on Base_Defense#Bugs).
-If you group your hangars with the access lift, then build only one module connecting to this part of your base, that module becomes a choke point for base defense.
+Aliens usually come down into your base through hangars and the access lift (although they can emerge on other locations - see the last comment on Base_Defence#Bugs).
+If you group your hangars with the access lift, then build only one module connecting to this part of your base, that module becomes a choke point for base defence.
 A long chain of rooms becomes a long choke point ripe for mining with Proximity Grenades and other dirty tricks.
 This way, you can line up all your units against one point of entry instead of having to spread them out to cover four or five.

 The access lift is always the first unit built, so it becomes the obvious candidate for this single point of entry.
 Place it on the grid so you leave enough room to build hangars on one side of the lift, and everything else on the other side.
 I'd recommend building a General Stores on the lift opposite the hangar.
 A general stores is needed for any base, and it gets completed quickly.
 Once the general stores are completed, build all new facilities (except hangars, of course) off of that.